The Aquatica Orlando Water Park Wonderland

 The map of the park:

-On the day we went in July, we stopped for lunch at 1:20.
-We were done with the eating/ lunch process about 2:30.
+On the day we went in July, we splashed and played then stopped for lunch at 1:20.
+We were done with the eating/ lunch process by 2:30.
 I took the baby around the Loggerhead Lane a few times hoping she would take a nap, she was so tired.
-Finally I walked her in the stroller until she napped.
+That gave her mama and uncles some times on the bigger rides and slides.
+We were having too much fun in the lazy river and she was about to doze off several times then a splash would excite her.
+I walked her in the stroller until she napped.
 My daughter got some fun ride time with her brothers while I took pictures and relaxed a bit.
+I was happy on baby duty.
+My little buddy and I went in the "baby area" which is a world class water play ground with slides, climbing and pools to enjoy.
 A thunder and lightning storm popped up about 6:45 and they closed the rides.
-All of the guest ran to the parking lot to exit.
+All of the guests ran to the parking lot to exit.
 It was a complete downpour!
-At this time I saw the most amazing show the dolphins put on with out any prompting flipping and backflipping in their habitat.
+At this time, I spotted the most amazing dolphin show put on without any prompting flipping and backflipping in their habitat.
+As if they danced in the rain and I stood there as the masses ran by to their cars.
 WOW!
 Loved this.

 We didn't take advantage of the sunny day guarantee just because of the sudden bad weather and we'd already spent longer than planned in the park.